Understanding the Law

 Auctions Bidding Rings

 There are several laws under which bidding rings are illegal.
 Most often, prosecutions are brought under the Auction (Bidding Agreements) Acts.
 The offence involves giving or accepting an inducement for not attending an auction.
 Genuine joint acquisition agreements are exempt, although the usual rules on having to disclose the arrangement apply.
-Bidding rings can also be charged under Conspiracy to Defraud (for more information on this click on the button on the left hand toolbar.
+Bidding rings can also be charged under Conspiracy to Defraud.

 Money Laundering in the Sale of Art Forgery and Fake Antiques

 Investigations and prosecutions for frauds related to the sale or handling of an art forgery, or of fake antiques and archaeological artefacts can last a long time.
 Specialist industry knowledge is often required to fight these cases effectively.
-We always recommend getting in touch with an expert forgery lawyer in this area.
+We always recommend getting in touch with an expert forgery lawyer in this area for free legal advice in the early stages.